bright/new-www/content/jobs/rust-developer.md

 recruting_image2_title: interview (technical & non-technical part)
 recruting_image3_title: programming task
 ---
-## who we are

-We are a team of talented senior developers who value and apply the best programming practices.
-We focus on cutting-edge technologies and innovations, and try to find simple structure in complex things.

-At Bright Inventions you'll be an important part of [a group of talented, ambitious and positive developers, designers, managers and marketers](https://brightinventions.pl/about-us/team/) who love to solve real problems and build software that really matters in today’s world.
+## about the role 🧑🏻‍💻👩🏻‍💻

+We are looking for an experienced senior developer who is excited about Rust or C++ and would like to create blockchain software with us.
+It is an opportunity to work together with one of the world's most accomplished blockchain companies

+In this role you will be responsible for developing the infrastructure that will connect different blockchains to the Substrate and Polkadot ecosystems.
+You will deal with P2P networking, consensus algorithms, cryptography, databases, and decentralised applications on daily basis and support open-source Rust ecosystem.

-## job description
+## your job will include 🙌

-We are looking now for an experienced  **Software Engineer** who has already had experience with development in Rust, Go or C#, and knows how to build Cloud Platform projects and is not afraid of touching new technologies.
-What counts are your general analytical, programming and communication skills.

-## what we would like to see
+* blockchain protocol development
+* Rust performance optimisation and tuning
+* build live networks like Kusama or Polkadot
+* working on one of the existing Substrate/Polkadot/Kusama module for smart contract
+* sharing knowledge with the rest of the team

+## preferred skills and qualifications ✅

-* at least 3-4 years of commercial programming experience (including min.
-2 years in backend development)
+* at least 4 years of commercial programming experience
-* very good knowledge of TypeScript/JavaScript
-* deep working experience with Node.js
+* experience with Rust (or other systems programming languages e.g. C ++, C)
-* strong problem solving attitude and open mind
+* high-performance and high-security code focus
+* an interest in decentralised technology and Web3
+* knowledge of Bitcoin, Ethereum or other blockchain technologies
+* great communication skills in English (working in the international team)
-* positive approach to work and new challenges
+* eagerness to learn new technology
-* advanced level of English (written and spoken)

 ## we would also appreciate if you have

-* familiarity with AWS or other Cloud providers
+* intrest in cryptography
-* experience with development in React
+* experience with consensus algorithms

-## what you will find in our Bright Team

-* international projects for such organisation as United Nations or Parity
-* flat structure and a great impact on the key project decisions
-* flexible schedule and remote work possibility
+## perks & benefits 🚀

+* 20-26 paid days off + Polish bank holidays
+* mentoring programme
-* mentoring program and regular 1:1 meetings
+* internal developers meetings
+* extra training budget together with professional books library
-* continuous feedback culture and open communication
+* continuous feedback culture and 1:1 meetings
+* flexible working hours (we start between 7-10 a.m.)
-* MultiSport and private medical package
+* MultiSport card and private medical package (PZU Zdrowie)
-* company library with an extra budget for professional books
-* good equipment: MacBook and additional accessories
+* MacBook Pro and additional accessories
-* Bright Day once a month for non-project stuff
-* weekly sport classes and in-house yoga time
-* office in Gdańsk Wrzeszcz with a parking space nearby
+* internal bright initiatives: regular sport classes with a professional coach, board games evenings, weekly lunch roulette
-* team retreats once a quarter and lunch roulette initiative
+* team retreats once a quarter
-* board games evenings

 Sound interesting?
 Send us your CV or share your LinkedIn profile and we will arrange a meeting to get to know each other better.

-In case you have any questions, drop a line at jobs@bright.dev.
+In case you have any questions, drop a line at ula@bright.dev.

-## HOPE TO SEE YOU ON OUR BRIGHT BOARD SOON!🧡